-5. Health Educational Systems Inc. Exam (HESI)
+5. Educational Testing Service Exams (ETS)

 This exam will help demonstrate the potential student has the required college-level skills and knowledge in school.
-Students interested in enrolling in the Physical Therapist Assistant program must take the HESI Entrance Exam scoring in the 70th percentile or above overall as well as score in the 75th percentile or above on Reading Comprehension.
+Students interested in enrolling in the Physical Therapist Assistant program must take the ETS Profile Proficiency and HEIghten Written Communication exams scoring at minimum 411 and 155 respectively